Focal segmental glomerulosclerosis: Pathophysiology

 FSGS is primarily a disease of the renal glomerulus, the site of filtration of ions and solutes.
 Podocytes are specialized cells lining the Bowman's capsule that contribute to the filtration barrier, preventing molecules larger than 5 nm from being filtered.
 FSGS involves damage to the renal podocytes such that larger molecules, most notably proteins, are filtered and lost through the kidney.
 Thus, many of the signs and symptoms of FSGS are related to protein loss.

-On histology, FSGS manifests as damage (sclerosis) to segments of glomeruli; moreover, only a portion of glomeruli are affected.
+On histology, FSGS manifests as scarring (sclerosis) to segments of glomeruli; moreover, only a portion of glomeruli are affected.
 The focal and segmental nature of disease seen on histology help to distinguish FSGS from other types of glomerular sclerosis.

 FSGS can be classified by the putative cause of damage to podocytes.
 Primary FSGS involves cases in which no cause is readily identifiable.
 It is presumed that a set of unidentified circulating factors in the blood contribute to podocyte damage in these cases.

 Secondary FSGS is caused by an identifiable stress or toxin that injures podocytes.
 Many causes of secondary FSGS contribute to podocyte injury through hyperfiltration, which is a scenario of excess filtration by renal glomeruli.
 Hyperfiltration can be caused by obesity, diabetes or loss of the contralateral kidney, among other causes.

-Secondary FSGS can also be caused by toxins, including steroids and heroin.
+Secondary FSGS can also be caused by toxins, including anabolic steroids and heroin.

 A number of genes have been implicated in FSGS.
 These include: NPHS1, which encodes the protein nephrin that contributes to the filtration barrier; NPHS2, which encodes the protein podocin found in podocytes; and INF2, which encodes the actin-binding protein formin.

-The pathogenesis of HIV-associated FSGS is unclear, but may be primarily due to the presence of the G1/G2 risk alleles for APOL1.
+The pathogenesis of HIV-associated FSGS is unclear, but may be due to the presence of the G1/G2 risk alleles of the APOL1 gene.
 There is some data to suggest that HIV can infect tubular epithelial cells and podocytes, but much remains to be known.

+Gain of function mutations in APOL1 have also been proposed to play a role in the pathogenesis of this disease.

 Diagnosis

-Diagnosis of FSGS is made by renal biopsy that includes at least 15 serial cuts with at least 8 glomeruli.
+Diagnosis of FSGS is made by renal biopsy that includes at least fifteen serial cuts with at least eight glomeruli.
 Histologic features include sclerosis (scarring) of a portion (average: 15%) of the glomerular space, with only a portion of glomeruli manifesting any sclerosis.

 Other tests helpful in the diagnosis include urine protein, urinalysis, serum albumin, and serum lipids.
 A clinical picture of proteinuria, low blood protein levels (albumin, antibodies), and high blood cholesterol would support a diagnosis of FSGS, although these do not help to distinguish between FSGS and other causes of proteinuria.